coder/docs/cli/managing-envs.md

 ---
 title: Managing Environments
-descriptions: See some example usages of the CLI for personal management of Environment.
+description: See some example usages of the CLI for personal management of Environment.
 ---

 ## List all of your Environments